 Saturday, September 16th Time: 8:00am-1:00pm Location: Mount Wachusett, Princeton MA

 Early fall is a great time to search the skies for soaring hawks, falcons, and eagles as the transforming weather summons a change in season and signals the urge to migrate.
 We will check for these raptors and other migratory birds from atop the highest point in Eastern MA.
-Participants should be prepared for a considerable hike, bring a bag lunch, water and snacks.
+Participants should bring a bag lunch, water and snacks.